Nitinguptadu/Saving-ML-and-DL-models-in-MongoDB-using-python./README.md

 I have also uploded one notebook i which i have written some basic code of mongodb quiery for tabular data

+dir  = downloading data and trained model from mongodb server for prediction

+In this project i have

+1) dowloaded traninng data from mongodb server for tranning
+2) Trained the model and save it to server
+3) downloded test data and trained model from mongodb server for prediction
+4) uploaded the predicted data to mongodb
+5) save data in cvs file with current date
+6) implemented mailer to send predicted .csv file
+7) for daily basis we use cron job

 for starting service of mongodb after install in linix